 How to locally encrypt online backups

-Online backup services like Backblaze, CrashPlan, and Carbonite are a different beast.
-You're not backing up to a drive under your physical control, where you can encrypt it yourself before transferring any data.
+Online backup services like Backblaze and Carbonite are a different beast: You're not backing up to a drive under your physical control, where you can encrypt it yourself before transferring any data.
 You're backing up to someone else's servers in the cloud, typically using the encryption built into their client apps.

-Some online backup services do let you set your own encryption password, though, as a way of adding extra privacy and protection.
-Though it carries the same recovery cost as local encryption.
+Some online backup services do let you set an encryption password, though, as a way of adding extra privacy and protection.
+However, it carries the same recovery cost as local encryption.

-If you encrypt your backups let me know your strategy — what products do you use and how do you have your system set up?
+If you encrypt your Mac backups, let me know your strategy — what products do you use, and how do you have your system set up?